 Leong San Tong Khoo Kongsi Ancestry

-Ancestry is important to the Chinese and the origins of the Khoo clan lineage date back to the Tang Dynasty and one family’s journey from Henan Province and their arrival in Fujian.
+Ancestry is highly valued among the Chinese, and the origins of the Khoo clan lineage date back to the Tang Dynasty, tracing one family’s journey from Henan Province to their arrival in Fujian.
 As generations unfolded, the lineage flourished.

-It was during the early Ming Dynasty (1368 – 1644) that Buan Seng Kong made an important decision.
-He adopted the surname Khoo and his descendants became the Khoo family and clan.
+It was during the early Ming Dynasty (1368-1644) that Buan Seng Kong made a significant decision.
+He adopted the surname Khoo, and his descendants became the Khoo family and clan.
 The Leong San Tong Khoo Kongsi has strong links to Sin Kang Village, later named Sin Aun Village, in Xing Lin, Xiamen, where the Khoo lineage originates.

 Clan houses provided financial assistance, medical care, and support during times of hardship.
 The Leong San Tong Khoo Kongsi also served as informal courts, mediating disputes and maintaining social order in what was becoming the most influential and largest clan on Penang Island.